 But the one factor he had not anticipated was John McClane.

-By the late 1980s the action film had become a dominant force at the American box office and in a decade of excess perhaps it would be inevitable that the heroes of this masculine genre would be muscle-bound and almost god-like in their quest for violent retribution against the hordes of criminals, terrorists and corrupt officials that have wronged them.
-Whereas the physical attributes of 1970s stars like Clint Eastwood and Charles Bronson were closer to that of their target audience, the macho protagonists of the Reagan-era blockbusters had more in common with the likes of Hercules than Dirty Harry.
+By the late eighties the action film had become a dominant force at the American box office and in a decade of excess perhaps it would be inevitable that the heroes of this masculine genre would be muscle-bound and almost god-like in their quest for violent retribution against the hordes of criminals, terrorists and corrupt officials that have wronged them.
+Whereas the physical attributes of seventies stars like Clint Eastwood and Charles Bronson were closer to that of their target audience, the macho protagonists of the Reagan-era blockbusters had more in common with the likes of Hercules than Dirty Harry.
 ‘The well-displayed muscles of such heroic icons as Sylvester Stallone and Jean-Claude Van Damme have worked within a narrative space that presents masculinity as an excessive, almost hysterical, performance,’ claimed author Jeffrey A. Brown in his examination Dangerous Curves: Action Heroines, Gender, Fetishism and Popular Culture.
-‘With their obvious emphasis on masculine ideals, action films in the 1980s seem to deny blurring any gender boundaries: men are active, while women are present only to be rescued or to confirm the heterosexuality of the hero.’
+‘With their obvious emphasis on masculine ideals, action films in the eighties seem to deny blurring any gender boundaries: men are active, while women are present only to be rescued or to confirm the heterosexuality of the hero.’

 While the focus of the genre in recent years had been on the likes of bodybuilder-turned-actor Arnold Schwarzenegger, whose breakthrough performance in the sword-and-sorcery adventure Conan the Barbarian had introduced the larger-than-life performer to the world, action cinema had begun to celebrate the strength of their female counterparts with Alien’s Ellen Ripley and Marion Ravenwood, the fearless and determined companion to Indiana Jones in Raiders of the Lost Ark.
 But if the hero of an action film was to be male then they were expected to be a superhero, with muscles that would dominate the poster and strength that other men would envy and women would desire.
 Yet John McClane, the hero of 1988’s Die Hard, would subvert this genre trope; while he was clearly in good physical shape, his receding hairline and everyman appearance would offer audiences something different to the action flicks of Stallone or Schwarzenegger…a relatable hero.